How to Become a Licensed Professional Counselor in Georgia

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements for Becoming a Counselor in Georgia?
+What Are the Supervised Experience Requirements to Become a Counselor in Georgia?

 You are required to have practiced under supervision prior to applying for the licensure exam.
 In the state of Georgia, there are different requirements when it comes to supervision: